 The trip is actually quite nice when you’re hanging out with friends.
 Right past John Kennedy Airport, there’s a pleasant ride above water, with amazing views of the airport where airplanes land and take off, plus the fascinating landscape all around the area, including a distant view of Lower Manhattan with the One World Tower standing tall compared to its surroundings.

 We spoke with the man who runs it, former model Brazilian restaurateur Carlos Varella, who gave us an interesting insight on light beach food, plus the changes his restaurant will undergo on cold days: They will have to add glass windows for efficiency once winter strikes, if it really happens in this year’s season.
+You can click here to read about the best window services available around you.
 His brother is also from Santos, a coastal city located in the wealthy state of Sao Paulo–when I called to make a reservation for three I figured he was struggling to communicate in English, so I gave him a helping hand by speaking Portuguese: Despite the fact that he’s still learning English, he does not disappoint with his skills in the kitchen.

 A very interesting aspect to this restaurant is that it has light Brazilian food which, of course, suits the summer menu.
 Their feijoada-a pork and beans stew-must be a light dish for the summer.
 Other traditional Brazilian dishes are in the menu.
 Also, they have just released a new menu for this fall/winter.